core-coin/go-core/SECURITY.md

 ## Rewards

-We are rewarding researchers that find bugs with a bounty of our digital currency, Cores (XCC).
+We are rewarding researchers that find bugs with a bounty of our digital currency, Cores (XCB).
 The amount of the award depends on the degree of severity of the vulnerability reported.

 We calculate rewards regards to according to the [OWASP](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology) risk rating model based on Impact and Likelihood.